Facts

 The new rules continue to pose impossible hurdles for abortion clinics.
 So on January 7, 2022 we filed an Amended Complaint and a Motion for a second Preliminary Injunction.
 Judge Hatheway entered a scheduling order on January 10.
 Defendants’ Response to our PI motion was filed January 19 and our Reply was filed on January 26.
 The hearing on the Motion for Preliminary Injunction was held at 10 AM on January 28.
 On January 31, the Court granted our Motion.
 A case management conference was held on February 15, and a litigation schedule was set by the court.
 On March 24 the parties proposed a Stipulated Protective Order, which was entered by the Court.
 The parties engaged in discovery with a completion deadline of December 9.
 Following the U.S. Supreme Court Dobbs decision and our filing of State ex rel.
 Preterm, et al. v.
 Yost, et al. in the Ohio Supreme Court, on June 30 we filed a Motion to Stay pending the resolution of that case.
 Defendants opposed and we replied on July 1.
 On July 8 the Court granted the stay.
 We filed new motions for stays while Preterm v.
 Yost is being litigated in Hamilton County and while appeals are pending in that case, and those stays have been granted.

 On January 8, 2024, we filed a notice to the Court informing it that Preterm v.
 Yost had been dismissed by the Ohio Supreme Court.
-The Court scheduled a status conference for February 13, 2024.
+The Court held a status conference on February 13, 2024.
+The court noted plaintiffs’ plans to amend the complaint within 60 days and set another status conference for April 16, 2024.